Physics-Grounded Monocular Vehicle Distance Estimation Using Standardized License Plate Typography: Related Work

 \subsection{Efficient CNN Architectures for Embedded ADAS}

 MobileNetV3-Small~\cite{howard2019} is used as the CNN state classifier in the third stage.
-Its hardware-aware NAS design achieves 6.6\% higher ImageNet accuracy than MobileNetV2-Small ~\cite{howard2019} at similar latency, with 2.5~M parameters fitting within the GPU memory budget alongside MiDaS.
-Li~\etal~\cite{edgealpr2025} confirm that lightweight architectures in the MobileNet family are well-suited for real-time vision tasks on edge ADAS hardware.
+Its hardware-aware NAS design achieves 6.6\% higher ImageNet accuracy than MobileNetV2-Small at similar latency, with 2.5~M parameters fitting within the GPU memory budget alongside MiDaS.
+Howard~\etal~\cite{howard2019} confirm that MobileNet-family architectures are well-suited for real-time vision tasks on edge ADAS hardware.